alicnik/sentired/README.md

 # SentiRed

 Most popular news algorithms today offer up news that triggers an emotional response.
 This is true of print and online media.
 Who among us has never read an article that made them angry, or happy?
 What if there was a way to measure the negativity or positivity you'd been exposed to so you had visual cues for your emotions?
-These questions led [Kianna Love](https://github.com/akirakianna) and I to build [SentiRed](https://sentired.herokuapp.com), an app that uses language sentiment analysis to measure the degree of postiivity or negativity to which a user is exposed on a popular social news website.
+These questions led [Kianna Love](https://github.com/akirakianna) and I to build [SentiRed](https://sentired.herokuapp.com), an app that uses language sentiment analysis to measure the degree of positivity or negativity to which a user is exposed on a popular social news website.
 The results are displayed via emotional UI changes (i.e. colour, font and border radius) rendered in real time.

 [Try it out.](https://sentired.herokuapp.com)

-We would recommend registering for your own account as your sentiment will start at netural, which makes for a better experience.
+We would recommend registering for your own account as your sentiment will start at neutral, which makes for a better experience.

 ## Table of Contents